 The core mission of Groupama Asset Management is to protect the interests of its clients at all times.
 Individual commitments to each client are integrated in an overall approach that aims to ensure perfect security and serenity in the management of the entrusted investments.

-Groupama Asset Management has made proximity the cornerstone of its client relations.
-It is this daily proximity that confers the ability to provide clients with reliable and responsive information, and to identify the specific benchmarks that determine the adaptation of its services to the new regulatory developments, such as Basel 3 and Solvency 2.
+Proximity-based approach: Groupama Asset Management has defined proximity as the cornerstone of its client relations.
+It is this daily proximity that confers the ability to provide clients with reliable and responsive information, and to identify the specific benchmarks that determine the adaptation of its services to the new regulatory developments.
 Each client is kept regularly informed about the financial markets and the various financial products available.

-The execution of a client’s order is subject to very strict in-house measures at Groupama Asset Management, with the aim of controlling and maximizing the results.
-The optimization policy is based on five rules, which constitute five commitments of Groupama AM:
+Optimized policy for order execution: The execution of each client order is subject to extremely strict in-house controls at Groupama Asset Management, with the aim of safeguarding and maximizing the results.
+The optimization policy is based on precise commitments:

-This approach is in compliance with the application of the Markets in Financial Instruments Directive (MFID: conference of French Financial Markets Regulator AMF), which has been applicable since 1 November 2007.
+This approach complies with the Markets in Financial Instruments Directive (MFID), which has been applicable since 1 November 2007.

 With effect from May 2009, Groupama AM has established a policy that strictly excludes investment in companies known to be implicated in activities relating to controversial weapons.
 The activities concerned are the production, storage, distribution and sale of cluster bombs, as defined by the Oslo Treaty of 2008, anti-personnel mines, as defined by the Ottowa Convention of 1997 and depleted uranium weapons, which are banned by certain national legislations.

 This policy of exclusion of controversial weapons applies to all the portfolios under management.
 Every time our internal list is updated, the update is communicated to all our management teams, to the risk teams for verifying effective exclusion and to the Compliance department

 Documents available for download